Home » Recipes » Side Dishes » Vegetables » Fried Yellow Squash

 Fried Yellow Squash

 This Fried Yellow Squash recipe is the perfect way to enjoy the abundance of summer squash.
-It’s delightfully crispy on the outside and tender on the inside, and so very easy to make.
-Grab your favorite dipping sauce and enjoy!
+It’s delightfully crispy on the outside and tender on the inside, and very easy to make.
+Pair it with your favorite dipping sauce for an easy side or tasty veggie snack.

 Overhead view of fried squash with a dish of ranch

 I’m always looking for new ways to enjoy the abundance of summer squash.
-While I most often throw fresh slices on the grill for an easy side, it feels like I hit the lottery with this Fried Yellow Squash recipe!
+While I most often throw fresh slices on the grill or into a pickling jar for an easy side, it feels like I hit the lottery with this Fried Yellow Squash recipe!

-My family goes absolutely crazZzy for these super fun slices of fried squash.
-They’re tender on the inside plus delightfully crispy on the outside, with a light-textured batter that includes flaky panko crumbs.
+My family (longstanding fans of fried pickles) absolutely cannot get enough of these super fun slices of fried squash.
+They’re tender on the inside, plus delightfully crispy on the outside, and so moreish.
+A light fry is all these need to get crispy, thanks to the combination of breadcrumbs and flaky panko in the coating.

 A fried squash round with a bite missing